The Basics of Staffing a Restaurant

 Nobody wants to think their employees will steal from them.
 But the hard truth is that, no matter how well you think you know your employees, there is always a possibility of theft.
 Whether it is theft in the form of stolen alcohol or free food to friends, employee theft costs restaurants money.
 Have a system in place to minimize the chances of employee theft—before it happens.

 Hiring the right people, and then making your expectations clear right from the beginning, will help your new restaurant staff come together as a team.
-Being proactive to prevent problems, like theft, will also help stave off potential problems.
-Remember, your restaurant is only as good as the people who are working in it.
+Being proactive to prevent problems, such as theft, will also help stave off potential difficulties.
+Remember, your restaurant is only as good as the people who are working there.